-In 2019, the Audit Committee's Meeting has been held 4 times.
+In 2016, the Audit Committee's Meeting has been held 6 times.
 The Board of Directors provides a system to evaluate and monitor the internal control system covering all aspects such as accounting and finance, operations, operation compliance with laws/regulations, asset management, and corruption, which significantly have an impact on the Company's reputation in order to solve any incurred problem.
 To provide for the monitoring of compliance with the internal control system regularly to ensure that appropriate internal controls are carried out to fully evaluate and communicate deficiencies in internal control in time to the person responsible.
 This includes senior management and the Board as appropriate.
 The responsible department is responsible for ensuring compliance with the internal control system.
 The internal audit department monitors compliance and reports independently to the Audit Committee.
 The Audit Committee audit and monitor the internal control system through the internal audit and act as auditors that follow up and evaluate work performance in accordance with International Standards for the Professional Practice of Internal Auditing (IIA) to ensure that evidence found from monitoring will be improved or solved appropriately and promptly.
+Moreover, the evaluation of internal audit for accounting and finance is carried out by certified accountants and presented to the Audit Committee for consideration quarterly and annually.
+As a result of reviews conducted by certified accountants and internal auditors, no significant faults are found.

-3. Internal Audit
+Internal Audit

 The Audit Committee supervised the internal audit to build assurance and consulting independently and fairly in monitoring and evaluating the sufficiency of the internal control system, and monitoring the results of the improvements of the operating process to be appropriate, covering the Company and its subsidiary's operation process, which are report directly to the Audit Committee.
 The purpose is to ensure that the Company's operations maintain adequate appropriate and efficient internal control system along with risk management within the acceptable level and good corporate governance of the Company.
 The Audit Committee has appointed Mr. Akapan Nuanmuang, Corporate Director of Internal Audit office, to take the major responsibility for the Company's internal auditor according to his appropriate qualifications in terms of independence and experiencing in the operation of internal control.
 In addition, he had attended the course concerning the internal control.
 The Audit Committee must approve decisions regarding the appointment, dismissal, and transfer of the chief audit executive.